EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018; @Aramendia:2022tv].
-We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes an entire ECC via a set of six matrices described in the following table.
+We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes an entire ECC for one country and one year via a set of six matrices
+(the "RUVY" matrices).
+See the following table.

 | Matrix      | rows x columns     | Name                           | Description                                              |
 |:------------|:-------------------|:-------------------------------|:---------------------------------------------------------|